Bernedoodle | Generations, Types, Coats, and Colors

 Curly Coat (Wool Coat)

 It is the most popular type of coat in Bernedoodle because it is the most hypoallergenic.
 Although the curly coats may also shed the hair, due to tight curls, the hair remains in their coat.
 So, you need to brush and groom them regularly.

-In short, the curlier the coat the lesser the shedding and the straighter the coat the greater the shedding.
-Also, remember, the hypoallergenic coats need more care and regular grooming in order to keep them clean and healthy.
+In short, the curlier the coat the lesser the shedding, and the straighter the coat the greater the shedding.
+Also, remember, that hypoallergenic coats need more care and regular grooming in order to keep them clean and healthy.

 Bernedoodle comes in lots of plain colors, as well as, multi-colors and different patterns.
-Given below are the known common colors which a Bernedoodle may have.
+Given below are the known common colors that a Bernedoodle may have.

 These were the most popular color patterns but you may find many other colors as it is totally natural.